pyramid.request¶

 For information about the API of a multidict structure (such as

-that used as request.GET
+that used as request.GET, request.POST, and request.params),

-see pyramid.interfaces.IMultiDict
+see pyramid.interfaces.IMultiDict.

 - apply_request_extensions(request)[ソース]¶